askeladden31/air_raids_data/README.md

 - Change the "project" variable to refer to your GCP project.
 - Change "region", "location", "zone" if required.

 The remaining variables contain the names for the GCS bucket and BQ datasets that will be used by the Mage pipeline and dbt.
-You can either leave them as is or choose different names.
+The bucket name needs to be changed to something globally unique.
+As for the datasets, you can either leave them as is or choose something different.

 - Save and close.
 - Open "main.tf".